2010 Oceania Swimming Championships

 The 8th Oceania Swimming Championships were held 21–26 June 2010, at the Tuanaimato Aquatic Centre in Apia, Samoa.
-It was the eight edition of the biennial championships, and featured competition in swimming, open water swimming and synchronized swimming.
+It was the eighth edition of the biennial championships, and featured competition in swimming, open water swimming and synchronized swimming.
 The open water events were swum in the waters off Faleasiu.

 Participating countries

 Countries with confirmed teams for the 2010 Oceania Swimming Championships were: